Last Updated on

-- Find out how the company started, whom its founders are, who its present leaders are, and how they got from their starting point to where they are today.
+- Find out how the company started, who the founders are, who the present leaders are, and how they got from their starting point to where they are today.

 - What are the credentials that other applicants may possess?
 Do you have similar or superior credentials?

 If you find yourself lacking, it may be a good idea to take this as your cue to take the next step, whether it be training or further education.